Contrast-Security-OSS/docs/content/admin/org_settings/integrations/TFS.md

 <a href="assets/images/TFS-two-way.png" rel="lightbox" title="Set up two-way integration with VSTS or TFS"><img class="thumbnail" src="assets/images/TFS-two-way.png"/></a>

 In the configuration page, begin setup by checking the box to **Enable two-way integration**.
 In the **Vulnerability Status** fields that appear, use the dropdown menus to set a vulnerability status based on each VSTS/TFS ticket state.
-If you choose **Not a Problem** as a ticket state, Contrast requires you to choose a **Reason** in the dropdown menu, as it does in the Vulnerability grid.
-The default selection is "Other".
+If you choose **Not a Problem** as a ticket state, Contrast requires you to choose a **Reason** in the dropdown menu, as it does in the Vulnerability grid; the default selection is "Other".

-> **Note:** After you fill in the the **Work Item Type** and the **Project** fields in the configuration page, Contrast does an API call that returns a list of your VSTS/TFS ticket states.
+> **Note:** After you fill in the the **Work Item Type** and the **Project** fields in the configuration page, as outlined in the previous section, Contrast does an API call that returns a list of your VSTS/TFS ticket states.
 The **Vulnerability Status** dropdown menus are populated accordingly.
+For more information about VSTS and TFS work item types and ticket states, read [Microsoft's documentation](https://docs.microsoft.com/en-us/vsts/work/work-items/guidance/agile-process-workflow#track-progress).

 Once the two-way integration is saved, Contrast will automatically generate comments in the **Discussion** tab on each vulnerability page when the state of a ticket is updated.
 Each comment includes the name of the bugtracker and a link to the ticket.